 - 3.3.1 As part of the WRMP, a baseline demand forecast is required that calculates the demand for water in the chosen base year (2016/17) and forecasts it across the planning period (2020 to 2080).
 Our demand forecasting process has been undertaken in line with the latest EA WRPG and UKWIR technical guidance and uses the latest industry best practice methods.
-The detail of how we forecast demand is in the Overarching Demand report, Technical Report 2.7. - 3.3.2 The resulting demand forecast represents the demand in an average dry year i.e. when demand for water is at its highest.
+The text below provides a summary of our forecasting methodology.
+Relevant details of the methods that have been used are provided in the following reports: - The overview of how we forecast demand is in the Overarching Demand report, Technical Report 2.7.
+This is supported by further details in technical reports 2.1. to 2.5. - Our approach to forecasting population and properties is contained in Technical Report 2.3. - 3.3.2 The resulting demand forecast represents the demand in an average dry year i.e. when demand for water is at its highest.
 A critical period scenario is also assessed; this is a short period of peak demand, for example during very hot weather. - 3.3.3 The demand for water is made up of a number of components as illustrated in Figure 10.
-We calculate our demand (distribution input) and each of these components for our chosen base year (see paragraphs 3.3.5 to 3.3.19 below). - 3.3.4 We then assess how future water demand may change over the next 25 years and beyond up until 2080 by reviewing how each component of demand in the base year may change in future years: this sets our baseline demand forecast (see paragraphs 3.3.20 to 3.3.44 below).
+We calculate our demand (distribution input) and each of these components for our chosen base year (see paragraphs 3.3.5 to 3.3.19 below).

+3.3.4 We then assess how future water demand may change over the next 25 years and beyond up until 2080 by reviewing how each component of demand in the base year may change in future years: this sets our baseline demand forecast (see paragraphs 3.3.20 to 3.3.44 below).